ShreyashKumbhar/TLDR/README.md

 - 🏷️ **Tag by Topic** - Organize summaries by topics (technology, politics, science, etc.)
 - 💾 **Save for Later** - Bookmark summaries to read later
 - 🔥 **Daily Trending Digest** - View the top summaries from the last 24 hours
+- 👤 **Profile Dashboard** - Review your karma and manage/delete your submissions
 - 🔐 **User Accounts** - Secure signup, login, and password recovery workflows

 ### Technical Features